kgosse/storekeeper/README.md

 # Synopsis
 It is a simple Single Page App with two menu items.
-The Orders menu item shows the list of orders with filtering possibility.
-The dashboard contains the a chart made with the orders.
+The Orders menu item shows the list of orders with filtering possibilities.
+The dashboard contains a chart made with the orders.

 ![alt text][storekeeper]